robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 printNewline()
     # advance the string text position to the next line, where the line height is
-    given by the selected font
+    given by the selected font, and clear this line

 printCR()
     # set the text position to the start of the line

-printClrEOL()
+printClrLine(mode = 0)
+    # Clear to the actual line depedning on the value of the mode argument:
-    # Clear to the end of the text line by displaying an rectangle with the
+    0: Clear to the end of the line
+    1: Clear to the beginning of the line
+    2: Clear the entire line
-    text background color and the height given by the selected font.
+    The text background color and the height given by the selected font.

+printClrScr()
+    # clear the scrollabel window set by setScrollArea with the background color set
+    by setTextStyle().
+The text position is set to the start of the first line of that area.

 setScrollArea(top_fixed_area, vertical_scroll_area, bottom_fixed_area)
     # define the area for line scrolling